AA-Turner/maud/testing.rst

 the special module declaration ``module test_``.
 Each test suite is compiled into an executable target named ``test_.${SUITE_NAME}``.

-In a suite source file, three macros are included in the predefines buffer (an explicit ``#include`` is unnecessary): test cases are defined with :c:macro:`TEST_`, and in a test case assertions are made with :c:macro:`EXPECT_`.
+In a suite source file, two macros are included in the predefines buffer (an explicit ``#include`` is unnecessary): test cases are defined with :c:macro:`TEST_`, and in a test case assertions are made with :c:macro:`EXPECT_`.

-:c:macro:`SUITE_` can optionally be used to specify resources which should be shared across the suite.
+GTest is added to the include path, so explicit ``#include <gtest/gtest.h>`` is always available if necessary.

 .. code-block:: c++